 Expedited Service – Best Effort Delivery

-The Best Effort QoS (Expedited Service) is used when ARQ is not required, or when a higher layer protocol provides a retransmission capability.
+The Best Effort QoS (Expedited Service) is used when ARQ is not required by the data link layer, or when a higher layer protocol provides a retransmission capability.

 For Expedited Service, service data units supplied by the sending user are transmitted one or more times (i.e., no retransmission).
 There is no guarantee that all Expedited service data units are delivered to the receiving user.